We all know working from home can be both a blessing and a curse.

 When you’re working from home, it’s easy to get distracted by household chores, friends and family and find the motivation to get on with the hard work tasks that simply need to get done.

 So to help, I’ve put together 5 work from home tips and healthy habits that you can start implementing in your working life.

 I’ve heard it a million times, to get the most of your work from home life, a little discipline goes a long way.

 However, where I differ is I’m not encouraging you to get up at 4 am, do some yoga, make a smoothie, journal, and meditate.

 Instead, I believe in a simple and tailored approach that’s tailored to you.

 A routine is simply something you do over and over again to flip the switch in your brain to tell you it’s time to get into ‘work mode’.

-Experiment and find a routine that works for your unique situation, is easy and enjoyable and the rest will fall into place.
+Experiment and find a routine that works for your unique situation.

 Open windows even in the winter